Issues

 With sky high inflation, highest in the nation taxes, and out-of-control housing costs, California has become an unsustainable place to start a family or grow a business.
 That is why for the first time ever, more Californians are leaving than moving to our state.
 To get the affordability crisis under control, in the Senate I would:

-- Lower housing costs: by making it immensely difficult to build new homes in California, we have increased the cost of rent and locked out new buyers from the market.
-To reign in excessing housing costs across the board, we need to reform CEQA, reduce building fees, and maintain a property-rights oriented approach to housing policy.
+• Lower housing costs: by making it immensely difficult to build new homes in California, we have increased the cost of rent and locked out new buyers from the market.
+To reign in excessing housing costs across the board, we need to reform the California Environmental Quality Act, reduce building fees, and maintain a property-rights oriented approach to housing policy.

 EDUCATION